 Being a bridesmaid is a big responsibility, especially because weddings are so much more than one big party.
 With all sorts of events and expenses leading up to the big day, it’s an honor that can get pricey pretty quickly.
-To avoid any awkward moments or confusion, we’ve asked our experts to break down who pays for the bridal shower and what bridesmaids pay for when it comes to wedding expenses for the big day.
+To avoid any awkward moments, we broke down what bridesmaids pay for when it comes to wedding expenses.

 The cost of the shower is covered by the hosts.
 If the bridal party is hosting, they should split the cost amongst themselves.
 If a relative of the bride, such as a grandmother or aunt, offers to serve as hostess, she will take on the costs—but bridesmaids should offer to chip in in some way, whether that is with money or by helping to cook or set up.
 FYI, bridesmaids are expected to bring gifts to the bridal shower, separate from gifts purchased for the wedding.